ChenChengKuan/academic-kickstart/content/home/about.md

 # About me

-I received my BS of Electrical Engineering from [National Taiwan University](http://www.ntu.edu.tw/english/).
-I currently work with Prof. [Min Sun](http://aliensunmin.github.io/) in [Vision Science Lab] (http://aliensunmin.github.io/lab/info.html) (Co-supervised with [Dr. Ming-Yu, Liu](https://scholar.google.com/citations?user=y-f-MZgAAAAJ&hl=en)).
-Previously, I was interested machine learning application in vision and language.
-In particular, I am interested in natural language generation and how to learn disentangled representation of natural language.
-Recently, my main interest shift to machine learning application and techniques in molecular data.
-Please see my [CV](https://drive.google.com/file/d/1tZ_z1apURHfzesbXyn411w9pl2i8gmbw/view?usp=sharing) for more details.
+I received my BS of Electrical Engineering from [National Taiwan University](http://www.ntu.edu.tw/english/) and will start my MSc in Computer Science at Columbia University on September.
+Previously, I was fortunate enought to work with Prof. [Min Sun](http://aliensunmin.github.io/) in [Vision Science Lab] (http://aliensunmin.github.io/lab/info.html) (Co-supervised with [Dr. Ming-Yu, Liu](https://scholar.google.com/citations?user=y-f-MZgAAAAJ&hl=en)) where I conducted research about vision and language and drug discovery.

+Recently, I am passionate about applying machine learning techniques to drug/material discovery, genome and various problems related to proteins (e.g., structure prediction, design, and protein engineering).
+My vision is using machine learning to revolutionize how human discover the world.
+Please see my [resume](https://drive.google.com/file/d/1ujLX9LcZKw1hzTZJb09b3DHkCu99Gwfn/view?usp=sharing) for more details.
 (I also have a [Kaggle page](https://www.kaggle.com/kuanchen)).

-I am looking for Ph.D. start from 2019 Fall or any research internship start from 2019 Winter/Spring.
+I am looking for 2020 summer internship.

 **News**: One paper "Unsupervised Stylish Image Description Generation via Domain Layer Norm" is accepted by AAAI 2019, aloha Hawaii!